harshsrivastava05/dsa-codes/sorting/bubble-sort/readme.md

 In Bubble Sort algorithm,

-traverse from left and compare adjacent elements and the higher one is placed at right side.
+<p>traverse from left and compare adjacent elements and the higher one is placed at right side. </p>
-In this way, the largest element is moved to the rightmost end at first.
+<p>In this way, the largest element is moved to the rightmost end at first</p>
-This process is then continued to find the second largest and place it and so on until the data is sorted.
+<p>this process is then continued to find the second largest and place it and so on until the data is sorted.</p>
+Time Complexity: O(N2)
+Auxiliary Space: O(1)